Bendomey/ProjectWork/README.md

 things have prob with
  - extracting one value from the user and course class
  - use the ids extracted from the student courses database to match the users in the users database
- - add the admin add and remove and edit feature
+ - with the admin add and remove and edit feature
+ - if courses are not in the list then they cant register
+ - generate ids and pins for new student and staff